Twoway (Bivariate) Charts

 See the entry on Lines, Symbols, etc. for more about this.

-To fit a regression line, you have to use the extended version of the command which starts with
+To add a (linear) regression line to the graph, you have to use the extended version of the command which starts with

 graph twoway.
 It goes like this: